garrandall/popular-music-data/tracks/eye-to-eye-go-west.md

 Eye to eye no conversation
 You know what i'm going to say
 Eye to eye it's a sad situation
-Girl have i thrown it away ?
+Girl have I thrown it away ?

 I was missing you, missing you
 I needed someone to comfort me
 When you closed the door baby
-How could i know that i still had the key ?
+How could I know that I still had the key ?

-Your love never thought that i would lose it
+Your love never thought that I would lose it
 My love won't you tell me what it takes to prove it ?
-All i want is your love
+All I want is your love

 It's all up to you girl
 I just couldn't keep it to myself